This page may be LONG and with LOTS of INFORMATION ~ but, we have tried to cover here almost all of the regular questions.

 For several years we also have run our NORDIC FITNESS class outdoors through the summer months in the local area along the South Downs : these have been on a WEDNESDAY evening* from mid-April to mid-September for the NORDIC FITNESS.

-*For 2018 this series was moved instead to a TUESDAY ~ but will revert to Wednesdays for 2019.
+*For 2018 this series was moved instead to a TUESDAY ~ BUT it has been agreed that this will revert to Wednesdays for 2019.

 As noted in the last section, the age range amongst our walking groups varies hugely.
 Equally, the speed of walking and the membership of particular groups does not necessarily reflect great variations by age or sex!
 Individual abilities and limitations are catered for insofar as we possibly can.